apoptoses/angelicval/README.md

 Step: 2 The user will be directed to the Riot OAuth page.

-Step: 3 We will use the access token to link their riot account to the bot for verification and approval of usage of their stats.
+Step: 3 We will use this to verify their account ownership to link their riot account to the bot for verification and approval of usage of their stats.

 Step: 4 /player-stats command shall show the players stats from the custom scrims we hosted, as long as they give permission.